Kitchen Myths

 Kosher salt tastes better than “regular” salt

 Many cooks and recipes specify that kosher salt be used.
 Why?
 Truth be told, because it’s trendy, mostly.
-Kosher salt is relatively pure sodium chloride, and so is the usual table salt that is available in every supermarket and half or less the price.
+Kosher salt is relatively pure sodium chloride, and so is the usual table salt that is available in every supermarket at half or less the price.
 If you think you can taste the iodine in iodized salt, buy the uniodized version and save some money.

 I do like the larger grains of kosher salt because when cooking I prefer to grab salt with my fingers to add to a dish, rather than using a shaker, and the larger grains don’t stick to my fingers as much.
 But, I am not fooling myself that my food tastes better as a result.